phamcongthuy/challenge/_create/make-it-in-la.md

 project_proposal_best_place: >-
-  Los Angeles is the largest center for manufacturing in the country, with half a million jobs—that’s nearly four times as many jobs as film and televisionâ€”yet most Angelenos don’t fully appreciate its importance to our economy.
+  Los Angeles is the largest center for manufacturing in the country, with half a million jobs—that’s nearly four times as many jobs as film and television—yet most Angelenos don’t fully appreciate its importance to our economy.
 More important than jobs, manufacturing is a critical piece of innovation infrastructure that, if activated, could better unleash Los Angeles’ creative potential.